• Skip to main content

 What is context switching?

-Context switching, also known as set shifting, refers to the cognitive process of shifting attention between different tasks or mental states.
+Context switching in humans, also known as set shifting, refers to the cognitive process of shifting attention between different tasks or mental states.
 It involves disengaging from one task and engaging in another, requiring the brain to change its focus, rules, and objectives.

 This process can be mentally taxing due to the cognitive load involved in stopping one task and starting another, shifting gears to focus on the new task, and getting accustomed to the new situation with all its stimuli.
 Frequent context switching and jumping from task to task can lead to a decrease in productivity and efficiency.